HEALTH-PARIKSHA: Assessing RAG Models for Health Chatbots in Real-World Multilingual Settings: Methodology

-We used both human and automated evaluation to evaluate the performance of models in the setup described above.
-GPT-4o\fturl{https://openai.com/index/hello-gpt-4o/} was employed as an LLM evaluator.
-We prompted the model separately to judge each metric, as \citet{hada-etal-2024-large,hada-etal-2024-metal} show that individual calls reduce interaction and influence among and their evaluations.
+\paragraph{Response Evaluation} We used both human and automated evaluation to evaluate the performance of models in the setup described above.
+GPT-4o was employed as an LLM evaluator.
+We prompted the model separately to judge each metric, as \citet{hada-etal-2024-large,hada-etal-2024-metal} show that individual calls reduce interaction and influence among them and their evaluations.